 Top 10 Songs

-These are the songs that have soundtracked my life - the ones I never skip, the ones that hit different every time, and the ones I’ll defend to anyone.
+These are the songs that have soundtracked my life.
+The ones I never skip, the ones that hit different every time, the ones I’d defend to anyone.
 No ranking, just ten songs I really like.
-Rule: Can’t use the same artist twice.
+One rule: no repeating artists.
 As of October 2025.

 Mr. Tambourine Man